GreedyA1/JChat/README.md

 [![Build Status](https://travis-ci.org/GreedyAlchemist/JChat.svg?branch=master)](https://travis-ci.org/GreedyAlchemist/JChat)

 JChat is a project for originally developed for WPI CS3516 computer networks course.
 JChat is a client and server chat application, with the support of multiple clients.
 Currently you are able to login to any JChat servers if running online using their IP address.
-With the use of java threads JChat supports multiple clients.
+With the use of java threads JChat supports multiple clients. aaa

 ## Getting Started